ircam-ismm/webaudio-tutorials/basics/oscillators-and-audio-files.md

 ### Audio sources behaviour

-An important you may have noticed, is that created a new instance of `OscillatorNode` and `AudioBufferSourceNode` each time you clicked on the button.
+An important point you may have noticed, is that you created a new instance of `OscillatorNode` and `AudioBufferSourceNode` each time you clicked on the button.
 This is something that is often a bit confusing at first for people which are used to other music programming environment.
 Indeed, in the Web Audio API paradigm, sources are **not reusable**, once they have been stopped (or stopped themselves in the case of the `AudioBufferSourceNode`), they cannot be restarted again.

 In future tuturials, we will see how this feature (that may appear weird) can end up to be very practicle and powerful.